-Pablo DeSoto, Brazilian architect, artist, scholar, and activist is a radical cartographer.
+Pablo DeSoto, a Brazil-based experimental architect, multidisciplinary artist, scholar, and activist, is a radical cartographer.
 Following Deleuze and Guattari’s premise of cartography as a tool of action rather than representation, DeSoto was part of the collective that founded hackitectura.net, a platform engaged in critically visualizing geopolitical power relations.
 Recently, he conceived “The Zone” with Román Torre, which was on view last year in Spain and dealt with nuclear disasters.
 In this brief interview, we asked him about his cartographic practice as the field where his experience and background come together.

 Your practice is defined by map making, how did you come to the conclusion that maps would be the appropriate tool to express your research?

 I am interested in maps from a very early age.
 I guess It all began when my mom bought me a really cool atlas.
 I loved it so much.
 I spent dozens of hours enjoying its maps and becoming step by step an expert in geography.
 That episode turned me into both an explorer and a cartographer!